 Step 1: Get Preapproved for a Mortgage

 Before you start looking to buy a foreclosure at foreclosure auctions or REO listings, make sure you can get a mortgage.
-As HGTV may have taught you, buying with cash is the surest way to secure a property.
-But that’s not an option for most homebuyers.
-If you’re planning on using a loan to buy a foreclosure, you’ll want to prequalify and get preapproved before you start looking.
+Buying with cash is the surest way to secure a property, but that’s not an option for most homebuyers.
+If you’re planning on using a loan to buy a foreclosure, you’ll want to prequalify and gain preapproval before you start looking.

 Preapproval will give you your mortgage rates and terms before you put an offer in.
 It can help you show that you’re a serious buyer.
 While you may think that getting a mortgage through the bank selling the property is your only choice, it’s not.
-The lender treats the foreclosure and new loan as completely separate transactions (as they are).
-As a result, it’s not easier or even advantageous to use the same bank unless the rates and terms make sense for you.
+The lender treats the foreclosure and new loan as completely separate transactions, and they are.
+As a result, it’s not easier or even advantageous to use the same bank, unless the rates and terms make sense for you.
 Finding the perfect mortgage lender doesn’t have to be hard.
-Try any on our top lender list to get a quote.

-Step 2: Find a Broker or Real-Estate Agent
+Step 2: Find a Mortgage Broker or Real Estate Agent

 If you’re a first-time foreclosure buyer, you’ll want to use a real estate agent versed in REOs.
 You may think saving on fees and doing it yourself is the smart choice.
 But in the long run, an agent can save you time, money and frustration.